smart-duck/veradco/README.md

 ```

 Notes:
-- the namespaceSelector used allows not to apply this webhook to the veradco namespace resources.
+- the Namespace Selector used allows not to apply this webhook to the veradco namespace resources.
 The Kubernetes API server sets this label on all namespaces to the name of the namespace.
 - As it uses the /validate/pods endpoint, it is a ValidatingWebhookConfiguration resource.

 For the other specialized endpoints you have to do in the same way.